auriq/essentia_docs/source/reference/manuals/category-rules.rst

 Column Headers
 ---------------
 These allow you to name your columns so you can reference them later.
 They **cannot contain spaces or special characters** and they **cannot start with a number**.
-These can be used in your sql statement in Direct Data Query to select and perform certain operations on specific columns in your data.
+These can be used in your sql statement in Query to select and perform certain operations on specific columns in your data.

 Data Types
 ---------------